Human Development and Christ-Knowledge

 Und wirke der Gottheit lebendiges Kleid.

-In the flood of life, in the storm of action
+In the floods of life, in the storm of deeds

-I surge up and down,
+I surge back and forth,

 Birth and grave,

-an eternal sea,
+An eternal sea,

-a glowing life:
+A glowing life:

 [ 19 ] Der Erdgeist wird ihm allmählich etwas, was in der Erde lebt, und er bekommt ein geistig-seelisches Verhältnis zu der ganzen, um ihn herumliegenden Natur.
 Eine Stimmung innerhalb dieser Natur möchte ich Ihnen ganz besonders klarmachen.